mwat56/apachelogger/README.md

 To avoid that a `panic` crashes your program this module catches and `recover`s such situations.
 The error/cause of the `panic` is written to the error logfile for later inspection.

+## Libraries

+No external libraries were used building `ApacheLogger`.

 ## Licence

         Copyright © 2019, 2020 M.Watermann, 10247 Berlin, Germany